 Once you have filed for divorce, the next step is letting the other party know that you have filed them by serving divorce papers.
 The reason for serving papers is to let the other party know that the petition for divorce has been filed.
 The papers that the other side is served with will include details of the petition filed also including a date for when the recipient has to reply to the papers.

 In Utah to serve papers initially, the person filing for divorce must file papers to the clerk in the state where they wish to get divorced.
 This is called the petition for divorce and will set out the details of the marriage such as length and children.
 It also includes the name of the person filing for divorce and the reason for the breakdown of the marriage.

 In some cases, there will be a temporary court order that is issued.
 This temporary order will layout details of important issues while the divorce proceeding commences.
 It will outline the amount of child and spousal support that will be paid and who will have custody of the children.
 It will also outline who will stay in the marital home and exactly how bills and other financial obligations will be split.

 Once these are outlined you have 120 days to serve the papers to the other party and allow them time to respond.
 The papers served must be copies and not the originals because the originals then need to be returned to the court so they can file them.
 If the papers aren’t filed in time then the court might extend the time period if there is a request made to the court, otherwise, the case will be dismissed.

-Filing for divorce can be a tricky and confusing process which must be done correctly and a Salt Lake city divorce lawyer will help guide you through the process.
+Filing for divorce can be a tricky and confusing process that must be done correctly and a Salt Lake City divorce lawyer will help guide you through the process.
 A Salt Lake City divorce attorney will ensure that you receive the best outcome for your children.
-For advice from a Salt Lake City divorce attorney please contact our experienced lawyers at Emy.
-A Cordano on 801-804-5152.
+For advice from a Salt Lake City divorce attorney please contact our experienced lawyers at Emy A. Cordano on 801-804-5152.